AnanyaSrivastava0211/digital-clock/README.md

 # ⏰ Clockify – Digital Clock Project

 Welcome to my digital clock repository!
-This simple yet functional clock app is built using *HTML, **CSS, and **JavaScript*, and is live at the link below.
+This simple yet functional clock app is built using HTML, CSS, and JavaScript, and is live at the link below.

 ---